Folling/alloy/README.md

 # Support
 I have a fulltime job and can only afford so much time for alloy.
 If you would like to change that in the future consider donating to the project (note: Donating link will follow, alloy isn't worth donating yet).
 I also appreciate feedback (next to constructive criticism) so feel free to email me at coding@folling.de.

+# Naming
+An alloy is an admixture of metals, or a metal combined with one or more other elements.
+- Wikipedia
+I chose chemistry/geology related terms for the sub-libraries, so alloy is a combination of the many elements.